ValaxyConsultancy/ezlearngithulab/README.md

 # Valavaxyconsultancyapi

-# Follow these steps to setup and deploy java app to k8s
+# Follow these steps to setup jenkins, kubernetes cluster in eks, build deploy java app and monitoring using prometheus and grafana
-Make sure you use the user-data.sh script when creating the jenkins master now.
-After the instance is up and running, run the folowing commands on ther terminal to confirm installation;
+when creating the jenkins master, make sure you use the jenkins-user-data.sh script find this file under scripts folder .
+After the jenkins instance is up and running, access jenkins from your browser using instance "public-ip:8080" also run the folowing commands on ther terminal to confirm master node is fully configured to run kube and eks commands;

 ```bash
 aws --version